larryc1200/dkube-examples/image_cloudevents/README.md

   - This includes the Code, Dataset and Model repos
 - Train a model for the example using Tensorflow
 - Deploy the model for serving
+- Optionally create a Katib-based hyperparameter run
+  - Compare the metrics on the models
 - Create a monitor
   - For seperate serving and monitoring clusters
     - Add a serving cluster link on the monitoring cluster
     - Import the deployment onto the monitoring cluster
 - Generate data for analysis by the monitor
   - Predict data: Inference inputs/outputs
   - Label data:  Dataset with Groundtruth values for the inferences generated above